Doctor of Philosophy in Philosophy

-The Philosophy department at the University of Kansas comprises 12 full-time faculty members and about 35 graduate students.
-The department has traditionally fostered teaching and research that reflects a broad range of philosophical orientations and fields of philosophy.
-The department's chief strengths are in ethics, philosophy of science, and history of philosophy (ancient, modern, 19th century), ethics, and various areas of analytic philosophy.
+The Philosophy Department at the University of Kansas comprises 14 full-time faculty members and about 35 graduate students.
+The department fosters teaching and research that reflects a broad range of philosophical orientations and fields of philosophy.
+The department's chief strengths are in ethics, philosophy of science, and history of philosophy (ancient, modern, 19th century).
 The department is in Wescoe Hall, the main humanities building.

 The Ph.D. degree requires 39 hours of graduate course work, including a first-year graduate tutorial and a research tutorial.
 Ph.D. candidates also must satisfy the University's Research Skills and Responsible Scholarship requirement, pass both a departmental examination over the research tutorial and an oral comprehensive examination, and write and successfully defend a dissertation.

 An applicant seeking to pursue graduate study in the College may be admitted as either a degree-seeking or non-degree seeking student.
 Policies and procedures of Graduate Studies govern the process of Graduate admission.
 These may be found in the Graduate Studies section of the online catalog.